Byk3y/PREPAI/docs/task_definitions_spec.md

 ⸻

-🟦 Task 3 — Generate Your First Audio Overview
+🟦 Task 3 — Generate Your First Podcast

 task_key: generate_audio_overview
 task_type: foundational
-title: Generate your first audio overview
+title: Generate your first podcast
-description: Use the Studio to generate an audio overview for any notebook.
+description: Use the Studio to generate a podcast for any notebook.
 points: 2 points
 trigger_event: audio_overview_completed
 display_order: 30
 validation_logic:
 	•	When an audio overview job enters completed status
 	•	Only first completion counts for this task
-	•	Server checks audio_overview_jobs table for user's first completed job
+	•	Server checks podcast_jobs table for user's first completed job

 appearance_rules:
 	•	Visible only if incomplete

 testing_checklist:
-	•	Simulate: Generate audio overview, wait for job completion
+	•	Simulate: Generate podcast, wait for job completion
 	•	Assert: Task marked complete, 2 points awarded
-	•	Simulate: Generate second audio overview
+	•	Simulate: Generate second podcast
 	•	Assert: Task remains completed, no additional points
 	•	Simulate: Job fails or is cancelled
 	•	Assert: Task not completed, no points awarded